cloudsimplus/cloudsimplus/README.md

      .setVmScheduler(new VmSchedulerSpaceShared());
 hostList.add(host0);

-//Creates a Datacenter with a list of Hosts DatacenterCharacteristics characts = new DatacenterCharacteristicsSimple(hostList);
+//Creates a Datacenter with a list of Hosts.
+DatacenterCharacteristics characts = new DatacenterCharacteristicsSimple(hostList);
 VmAllocationPolicy vmAllocationPolicy = new VmAllocationPolicySimple();
 Datacenter dc0 = new DatacenterSimple(cloudsim, characts, vmAllocationPolicy);